StormSurgeLive/richamp-support/README.md

    - “pip3 install pandas pyproj requests scipy”
    - “export METGET_API_KEY=[URI MetGet API key from step 1]”
    - “export METGET_ENDPOINT=https://api.metget.zachcobell.com”
-7. (Hatteras only) Open your ASGS config file
+7. Open your ASGS config file
    - If you don’t know what your ASGS config file is, run “echo $ASGS_CONFIG” via ASGSH.
 8. Add "richamp-support/richamp_scale_and_subset.sh" to the front of the POSTPROCESS list.
 (Hatteras only through the end of #8) Also add RICHAMP_fort63.nc and RICHAMP_wind.nc to the postAdditionalFiles list. createOPeNDAPFileList.sh and $OPENDAPPOST should already be in the POSTPROCESS list, but if not, add those after richamp_scale_and_subset.sh and add another line above that to set OPENDAPPOST=opendap_post2.sh.
 Save and close the file.
 The final configuration might look like this:
    - OPENDAPPOST=opendap_post2.sh